 So, how does the development and QA of hotfix fit in the running sprint?

-One basic rule of scrum is not to take any new or additional tickets that can be impacting the sprint goal.
+One basic rule of scrum is not to take any new or additional tickets that can impact the sprint goal.
 Thus, all the nice-to-have features are parked for the next sprints and not considered in the ongoing Sprint.Ā

 Would you deploy any code without a QA process?
 Of course, No. Follow the same Development and QA practices on a smaller and faster scale for hotfixes.Ā